Key Stage 3

 Computing is delivered through specific subjects.

-Religious Education and Citizenship is delivered as part of the PSHCE programme.
+Relationships & Sex Education, Religious Education, British Values and are delivered as part of the PSHCE programme.

 Cross Curricular Themes